 Criminals have risen to the challenge of the digital world, inventing new and creative ways to catch you off-guard.
 Don’t be fooled — learn about the ways they will try to access your accounts and identity — and stop them in their tracks.

-Call the Contact Center immediately at 888.732.8562 if you think you may be a victim of fraud or if your LGFCU accounts have been compromised.
+Call 888.732.8562 immediately if you think you may be a victim of fraud or if your LGFCU accounts have been compromised.

 Email that appears to be from LGFCU, asking for your personal account information, is a scam known as phishing or spoofing.
 Recognize the red flags:

 - A request for your account number, Social Security number, PIN or other confidential information via email.

 - Claims that your account may be closed if you fail to confirm, verify or authenticate your personal information.

 - A message stating that LGFCU needs to confirm your personal information to conduct upgrades to its system, or a request to update your information online.